Télécom SudParis

-Télécom SudParis (formerly known as Télécom INT) is a French engineering school—a public institution of higher education and research (grande école) that awards engineering degrees in France.
-In 2025, it ranked 27th in the French engineering school ranking by l'Etudiant, and 14th in a ranking by Le Figaro.
+Télécom SudParis (formerly known as INT, i.e. Institut National des Télécommunications) is a French engineering school—a public institution of higher education and research (grande école) that awards engineering degrees in France.
+It is one of the 200 schools officially accredited by the state to issue this diploma.
+In 2025, it ranked 27th in the French engineering school ranking by l'Etudiant, and in 2026, 12th in a ranking by Le Figaro.

 Télécom SudParis shares its campus with Institut Mines-Telecom Business School (ex INT Management), a Graduate Business School, and has a research centre in the field of Information and Communication Science and Technology.

 Télécom SudParis is part of Institut Mines-Télécom and Institut polytechnique de Paris.
 Télécom SudParis and Institut Mines-Telecom Business School were part of Telecom & Management SudParis (ex INT).